whitewind664/sdp/summaries/sprint7.md

 To improve: add more tests

 ## Roust, Michael Murad
+Done this week: Started implementing friend list
+Went well: Spend some time cleaning up User class.
+To improve: Wasn't able to get nearly as much work as intended due to other projects.
+Will catchup on the weekend!

 ## Wengle, Erik Alessandro
 Done this week: limited bluetooth device finding to active lets go app